Skip to the content.

 You’ll see that all properties now have their actual values rather than call stubs.

-Puccini handles TOSCA constraints in exactly the same way, the reason being that, like functions, constraints would have to be applied to data that might not be available during compilation, e.g. constraints associated with an attribute or its data type.
+Puccini handles TOSCA data constraints during coercion, too.
+The reason is that, like functions, constraints would have to be applied to data that might not be available during compilation, e.g. constraints associated with an attribute or its data type.

 Let’s try this example: